zama-ai/concrete-ml/docs/advanced-topics/pruning.md

 ## Pruning in practice

-In the formula above, in the worst-case, the maximum number of the input and weights that can make the result exceed $n$ bits is given by:
+In the formula above, in the worst case, the maximum number of the input and weights that can make the result exceed $n$ bits is given by:

 $$\Omega = \mathsf{floor} \left( \frac{2^{n_{\mathsf{max}}} - 1}{(2^{n_{\mathsf{weights}}} - 1)(2^{n_{\mathsf{inputs}}} - 1)} \right)$$